heliophysicsPy/summer-school-24/aiml-tutorial/CourseMaterials/models.md

 A good example of decision trees in Heliophysics is "Timing of the solar wind propagation delay between L1 and Earth based on machine learning" by <a href="https://www.swsc-journal.org/articles/swsc/full_html/2021/01/swsc200105/swsc200105.html">Baumann and McCloskey (J. Space Weather Climate, v.
 11, 2021)</a>.
 They compare performance of both random forest and gradient boosting and find results that are superior to linear regression.

-### Decision Boundaries and Support Vector Machines
+### Classifiers, Decision Boundaries, and Support Vector Machines

+Another general area of machine learning models are **decision boundaries**, which identify a .
+A common decision boundary model is called a **Support Vector Machine**, or **SVM**.
+SVMs create *hyperplanes* that separate an n-dimensional parameter space into different sections.

 ### Neural networks